douglasgscofield/yoruba/README.md

 is the Yoruba (Nigeria) verb for 'to forget'.
 Either command invokes this function.
 At most one input BAM file is allowed.

+* **NOTE: `forget` does not adjust reference sequence mentioned within tags.
+There are some de facto standards for these mentions, for example `bwa` with multiply-mapped reads, and `forget` will handle these as I learn of them.**

 `yoruba gbagbe` will remove reference sequence descriptions from the BAM header (@SQ lines) that are not mentioned by alignments in the BAM file.
 This can be particularly helpful when a BAM containing a subset of reads from a larger BAM